12 Best Squat Rack Exercises You Should Try

 Bench Press

-The squat rack allows you to bench press in safety.
+The rack allows you to bench press in safety.
 You will need a flat bench which you position inside the rack.
 Here’s how to set it up:

 2. Place a barbell on the rack, making sure it is centered.